kushalpatel0265/Resume-Parser/README.md

 - **Resume Parsing:** Sends the extracted text to the Groq LLM API to extract structured resume details.
 - **Structured Output:** Formats the parsed details as bullet points for easy reading.
 - **Multiple Interfaces:** Includes a Google Colab notebook version and a Streamlit web app for flexible use.
-- **Hardcoded API Key:** The Groq API key is directly embedded for ease of use (you can update it if needed).

 ## Requirements